Coquito is a traditional coconut punch served at Christmas and New Year's celebrations in Puerto Rico.

 - 1 teaspoon coconut (or vanilla) extract

-- Ground nutmeg or cinnamon or cinnamon stick for garnish
+- Garnish: ground nutmeg or cinnamon or cinnamon stick

 - Mix cream of coconut, sweetened condensed milk, evaporated milk, rum, cinnamon, cloves, nutmeg, and coconut or vanilla extract in a blender.
 Process them until they are well-mixed.

 - Pour into a glass pitcher or bottle and cover it (or refrigerate the blender bowl).

 - Refrigerate for about 1 hour before serving.
 This drink tastes best very cold.

 - Shake to mix well right before serving.